darshana2212/Portfolio_/README.md

-# 🌸 Darshana Baskar - Anime Portfolio Website
+# 🌸 Darshana Baskar -  Portfolio Website

 Welcome to my personal portfolio website repository ✨
-This project is a premium anime-style developer portfolio showcasing my skills, projects, and journey as a Computer Science Engineering student.
+This project is a developer portfolio showcasing my skills, projects, and journey as a Computer Science Engineering student.

 ---